A mobile-first approach to web design

-Now of course, the ‘web’ does not just refer to the computer, but is accessible from a whole range of devices from our laptops to our tablets and our mobile phones.
-This means we are no longer designing for one device or one size, but have to consider every possible screen that our websites will be viewed upon.
+Now, of course, the ‘web’ does not just refer to the computer but is accessible from a whole range of devices from our laptops to our tablets and our mobile phones.
+This means we are no longer designing for one device or one size but have to consider every possible screen that our websites will be viewed upon.

 Once it became this way, it was time to consider that a newer approach may be necessary.
 And in 2010, Eric Schmidt (former CEO of Google) came forward to say that Google would be taking a mobile-first approach to their design.
 If Google were doing it, shouldn’t we all!?
-This was a major catalyst for a lot of web designers, who shifted their thinking to a mobile-first approach.
+This was a major catalyst for many web designers, who shifted their thinking to a mobile-first approach.

 A mobile-first approach